afarghaly10/web-Development/Camps directory/readme.md

 * Use campground model inside of our routes

 ##Show Page
-* Review the RESTful routes we've seen so far
+* Review the RESTful routes
 * Add description to our campground model
 * Show db.collection.drop()
 * Add a show route/template